 Molly graduated from Virginia Tech in 2007 with a B.S. in Biological Science, and the Virginia‐Maryland College of Veterinary Medicine in 2011, focused on equine medicine.
 Since graduation, Dr. Kopec completed an internship with Blue Ridge Equine Clinic in Charlottesville, Virginia, and for the last three years has worked for Unionville Equine Associates in Oxford, Pennsylvania.
 She is a certified treating veterinarian for the FEI and has worked as such at the Fair Hill International, Plantation Field Horse Trials, and Dressage at Devon.
 Molly’s professional interests include preventative medicine, geriatrics,podiatry, and sports medicine.

-In her spare time, Dr. Kopec enjoys gardening, cooking, outdoor water sports, horseback riding and spending time with friends and family.
+In her spare time, Dr. Kopec enjoys gardening, cooking, outdoor water sports, riding her horse Little Dickie and spending time with friends and family.

 Dr. Heather Crather was raised in Warwick, Maryland.
 She grew up riding and competing in local hunter/jumper circuits and continued her riding career during her undergraduate schooling by competing on the IHSA hunt seat team.